datoviz/datoviz/docs/api.md

 DvzRequest dvz_create_glsl(  // returns: the request
     DvzBatch* batch,  // the batch
     DvzShaderType shader_type,  // the shader type
-    DvzSize size,  // the size in bytes of the string with the GLSL code char* code,  // an ASCII string with the GLSL code )
+    char* code,  // an ASCII string with the GLSL code )
 ```